rorywalsh/cabbage/Docs/markdown/macros_and_reserved_channels.md

 **MOUSE_DOWN_RIGHT** Returns the current state of the right mouse button; 1 if pressed, and 0 if not.

+**LAST_FILE_DROPPED** This will hold the name of the last file dragged and released on the plugin window.

 **IS_A_PLUGIN** Returns 1 if the instrument is running as an audio plugin, and 0 if the instrument is running as a standalone.

 > More info on how to use reserved channels to get information from an audio host to Csound can be found [here](host_info.html)